Republicans Stall Crucial Vote On Financial Rules

 CORNISH: Dodd's referring to Nebraska Democrat Ben Nelson, who joined the Republicans in blocking the bill.
 He had this to say.

-Senator BEN NELSON (Democrat, Nebraska): I don't think there is sufficient information about what the ultimate bill is going to be for me to be comfortable to vote for a motion to cloture, or a to motion to proceed.
+BEN NELSON: I don't think there is sufficient information about what the ultimate bill is going to be for me to be comfortable to vote for a motion to cloture, or a to motion to proceed.

-Senator OLYMPIA SNOWE (Republican, Maine): Yeah, similarly to health care reform, you know, I would be sure, for example, that we would have an open amendment process, and that didn't materialized.
+OLYMPIA SNOWE: Yeah, similarly to health care reform, you know, I would be sure, for example, that we would have an open amendment process, and that didn't materialized.
 That did not occur.

 CORNISH: Never mind that Democrats are also getting a hard push from the left to put even tougher provisions in the bill.

-Senator BERNIE SANDERS (Independent, Vermont): What I want to underline here is I hope we just don't end up with a financial reform bill.
+BERNIE SANDERS: What I want to underline here is I hope we just don't end up with a financial reform bill.
 I hope we end up with a meaningful financial reform bill.